Pug Demo using two colors Step by Step Watercolor demo (Updated with demo download)

-This pug demo was a watercolor commission I did of a dog named Stella.
+This painting was a commission I did of a pug named Stella.
 You can see just by the look on her face she is a sweet dog.
 I love painting pugs; their faces have so much personality.
 They are one of my favorite dogs.

-It doesn’t matter how busy I am, I just can’t resist a taking a commission for a dog portrait I get so much joy painting them.
+It doesn’t matter how busy I am, I just can’t resist taking a commission for a dog portrait.
+I get so much joy painting them.

-I used a very limited palette for this pug demo.
-The colors I used were:
+I used a limited palette for this pug portrait.
+The colors I used for this artwork were:

 - Burnt Sienna (Winsor and Newton)